 The Facilitator's Role

 Contact Group Members to set up first meeting.

 Provide the Teaching and Learning Forum with a short synopsis of the overall group's discussion as well as recommendations on the usefulness of the book.

 Contact the Teaching and Learning Forum is questions or problems arise.

-Pick up and sign for lunch vouchers for the Wildcat Room, or deliver/mail lunch receipt to the TLF Office to receive reimbursement.
+Pick up and sign for lunch vouchers for the Wildcat Room, Cafe Ville Bella, or Great Harvest.